-The course team has a wide range of expertise ranging from whole body metabolic research, epidemiology, dietary assessment and clinical research to nutrition policy.
-These aspects are reflected in the course.
+The course team on our Human Nutrition (Public Health/Sports) MSc has a wide range of expertise ranging from whole body metabolic research, epidemiology and dietary assessment to clinical research and nutrition policy.
+These interests are reflected in the subjects you’ll study on the course.

-Assessment is by a combination of coursework and examination.
+This course is assessed through a combination of coursework and examinations.

-The course has been accredited by AfN since 2011.
+The course has been accredited by the Association for Nutrition (AfN) since 2011.

 You will be required to have: